Yom Kippur War: The surprise invasion of Israel from all sides in 1973

 Egypt's Sadat, in particular, felt that a military victory, even a limited one, could provide the leverage needed for a diplomatic solution.

-Israel, on the other hand, was confident in its military superiority and believed that its Arab adversaries would not risk another confrontation given the outcomes of previous wars.
+Israel, on the other hand, was confident in its military and air superiority and believed that its Arab adversaries would not risk another confrontation given the outcomes of previous wars.

 How the invasion was planned